Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: SOTracker

 $\mathtt{PointInBox}(P, S, C, \gamma)$ selects LiDAR points from $P$ that locates in the cuboid with center $S$ and size $\gamma C$.
 We set different $\gamma$ values for different usages. $\gamma_{in}=1.5$ is for the selection inside an estimation loop, while $\gamma_{aft}=1.1$ is for updating shapes.

-The shape updating happens in $\mathtt{OverlayShape}$, where the incoming LiDAR points are overlaid at $\widetilde{S}_1$ by default.
+The shape update happens in $\mathtt{OverlayShape}$, where we initialize it using all the points in $\widetilde{S}_1$.
 As taking LiDAR points from every frame brings heavy burden for computation, we only combine new point clouds at key frames (that is every 5 frames in our implementation).

 The second frame is special for $\mathtt{FrameEstimate}$ as previous motion information $\Delta S_{prior}$ is not available.
 During estimating $S_2$, we let $\Delta S_{prior}=0$ and use a larger search region for $\mathtt{PointInBox}$ by setting $\gamma_{in}=3.0$.
 After this, we initialize the motion prior by $\Delta S_{prior}\xleftarrow{}\Delta S_2$.